nmcspadden/SalProfileGenerator/README.md

 These scripts must be run from the Sal host, and are designed to work with the [Sal Docker image](https://registry.hub.docker.com/u/macadmins/sal/), as it assumes Sal is installed in `/home/docker/sal/`.

+Two scripts are included - a Python script to generate an individual profile, and a Bash shell script to generate all profiles for all Machine Group keys.

 To use:
 ---

-The script takes one required argument, one optional argument.
+The Python generate_sal_profile.py script takes the following arguments:

-The Machine Group key is required, and is generated in Sal by making a new Machine Group within a Business Unit.
+*	`key` - The Machine Group key is **required**, and is generated in Sal by making a new Machine Group within a Business Unit.

-The Server URL is optional, and can be specified with either `-u` or `--url`.
+*	`url` - The Server URL is **optional**, and can be specified with either `-u` or `--url`.
 The URL defaults to [http://sal](http://sal).
+*	`output` - Output path is **optional**, and can be specified with either `-o` or `--output`.
+This can be either a folder to put profiles in, or a specific filename.
+The default path is `com.salsoftware.sal.mobileconfig` in the current working directory.

 `./generate_sal_profile.py <key> --url <URL>`